jeddeloh/rescript-apollo-client/CONTRIBUTING.md

 ## Binding to Enums

-Use standard variants.
-You can use `jsConverter` for ints, but otherwise use manual `toJs` and `fromJs` functions.
+Prefer standard variants. `jsConverter` works great for ints, but otherwise use manual `toJs` and `fromJs` functions.
+The reasoning is that Apollo may very well be an entry point into ReasonML and we don't want to _immediately_ expose users to polymorphic variants.

 ## General